by Judy Beaudette

 About the Author

 Judy Beaudette lives within walking distance of a mature forest near Seattle, WA.
-She leads monthly forest bathing walks for Friends of North Creek Forest, a small nonprofit born from a group of neighbors who wanted to preserve 64-acres of urban forest as a wilderness park.
+Since 2017, she’s been leading free monthly forest bathing walks for Friends of North Creek Forest, a small nonprofit born from a group of neighbors who wanted to preserve 64-acres of urban forest as a wilderness park.
 (Which they did.)
-She can be reached at email@example.com.
+She recently began offering nature-inspired mindfulness activities (in-person and virtual) through Forest Bathing NW, LLC.
+She can be reached at firstname.lastname@example.org.

 Each author appearing herein retains original copyright.
 Right to reproduce or disseminate all material herein, including to Columbia University Library’s CAUSEWAY Project, is otherwise reserved by ELA.
 Please contact ELA for permission to reprint.